-Ms. Drouet earned her J.D. from Chicago-Kent College of Law, where she received Dean's List honors for four semesters.
-While at Chicago-Kent, she secured funding to found a competitive Negotiation and Alternative Dispute Resolution Team.
-Ms. Drouet continues to volunteer as the coach of the team which has held multiple regional and national titles since its inception in 2013.
-She also was a competitor and coach for the National Environmental Law Moot Court Competition team, and served as executive articles editor for the Journal for Environmental and Energy Law and secretary for the Kent Justice Foundation.
+Ms. Drouet earned her J.D. from Chicago-Kent College of Law with a certificate in Environmental and Energy Law.
+While a student at Chicago-Kent, she was a competitor and coach for the National Environmental Law Moot Court Competition team and received a CALI award for the highest grade in Environmental Law Clinic.
+She also served as executive articles editor for the Journal for Environmental and Energy Law and as secretary for the Kent Justice Foundation.
 She holds a bachelor's degree in visual and critical studies from The School of the Art Institute of Chicago, where she was a portfolio scholarship recipient.

 - Named an Emerging Lawyer by Leading Lawyers (The distinction of being named an “Emerging Lawyer” is reserved for the top 2% of Illinois lawyers who are 40 years old or younger and have been identified by their peers as proving themselves to be professional, ethical and experienced at an early point in their legal career.)
 (2017)